nm2107/Pioneer-DJM-850-driver-reverse-engineering/doc/windows-dvs/left-and-right-audio-channels-representation.md

 ```

 We can see that the first six bytes of the data are filled
-(`4e af fe d9 7a ff`), and then we have twenty four empty bytes, until we
+(`4e af fe d9 7a ff`), and then we have eighteen empty bytes, until we
 encounter another block of six filled bytes (`16 dd fe 5d de ff`),
 and so on ...